 About

-Download the full recap of 2021 (107 MB .pdf) and then check out the video and infographic below for a broader look at how The Whole U brings wellness to the workplace at the University of Washington.
+Download the full recap of 2022 (70 MB .pdf) or check out the video and infographic below for a broader look at how The Whole U brings wellness to the workplace at the University of Washington.

 By the Numbers